 - Hold a minimum of a master's degree in counseling or related field - Hold relevant certifications and/or licenses.
 All supervisors must be licensed within the discipline the are working in, e.g., Licensed Professional Counselor, Licensed Psychologist, Licensed Marriage and Family Therapist, Licensed Social Worker, Licensed Addictions Counselor, etc.) - Have a minimum of two years of pertinent professional experience in the specialty area and is currently practicing in that specialty area.

 School Counseling Site Supervisors:

-- Hold a master's degree in school counseling or related profession with equivalent qualifications, including appropriate certifications and/or licenses - Have at least two years of experience as a School Counselor and currently practicing as a school counselor.
+- Hold a master's degree in counseling

+- Hold a School Counseling Certificate

+- Have at least three years of experience as a School Counselor and currently practicing as a school counselor.